Professional Development Courses

 Suggested Background: None

-Target Audience: All Safety Professionals, New Biosafety Professionals, Laboratory Workers, Research Administrators, Clinical Professionals
+Target Audience: All Safety Professionals, Laboratory Workers, New Biosafety Professionals, Research Administrators, Clinical Professionals

 Audience Level: Basic

-Course Length: 4 hours (one 4-hour live session with a 30-minute break)
+Course Length: 8 hours (two 4-hour live sessions, each with a 15-minute break)

 COURSE FACULTY